rogeryeosgit/DevoProject/Notes.md

 - Logging in is done.
 Starting to work on plans and layout of how plans page should be

+## 17 Apr 2020

+- Did comparison between MongoDB and Cloud Firestore.
+Mongo is cheaper in the long run.
+Also more widely used.

+- Able to enter plan data into MongoDB (decided against firebase)

+- created structure for plan creation and listing.
+Form is not completed yet.

 ## Running TODO LIST

 - Do a generic date check and choose passages accordingly